-With climate change and warmer temperatures, there is also an increased risk of bacterial and parasitic infections that disproportionately increase morbidity rates among people with disabilities and increase the number of people who become disabled in the first place.
+With climate change and warmer temperatures, there is also an increased risk of bacterial and parasitic infections that disproportionately increase morbidity rates among people with disabilities and the number of people who become disabled.
 Some disabilities can even lead to a higher risk of infectious disease and can make people more susceptible to complications.
 For example, mosquito populations increase as temperatures rise.
 This results in higher rates of cerebral malaria, a leading cause of cerebral palsy.
 Additionally, children with cerebral palsy face added complications from malaria, such as pneumonia, due to existing respiratory issues.
 6